World’s largest virtual agentic engineering & quality conference

 Rajas Nawar

-For systems where different states and transitions are integral, such as user authentication, financial transaction systems, or multi-step workflows, state transition testing becomes indispensable.
-This testing technique helps ensure that the system responds correctly to a variety of user inputs and system events while also identifying potential issues like incorrect state changes or unhandled scenarios.
+For systems where states and transitions are central, such as authentication, financial transactions, or multi-step workflows, this technique is indispensable.
+It confirms the system responds correctly to events and surfaces incorrect state changes.

 What is state transition testing, and how does it work?